astronomer/astro-sdk/universal_transfer_operator/docs/getting-started/GETTING_STARTED.md

 # Getting Started

-The Universal Transfer Operator allows data transfers between any Datasets.
-It copies all the data from the source Dataset to the destination Dataset.
-The DAG author only needs to use the Universal Transfer Operator for all transfers.
+The Universal Transfer Operator allows data transfers between any supported source and target Datasets.
+It offers a consistent agnostic interface, simplifying the users' experience, so they do not need to use specific providers or operators for transfers.

 This ensures a consistent set of Data Providers that can read from and write to Datasets.
 The Universal Transfer Operator can use any Data Provider as a source or a destination.
 It also takes advantage of any existing fast and